visual-layer/fastdup/README.md

         <img src="https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fstorage.googleapis.com%2Fkaggle-datasets-images%2F224104%2F481286%2Fdd765fca1a57262c103fbfaeda98c6a3%2Fdataset-card.png%3Ft%3D2019-06-08-14-36-26&f=1&nofb=1&ipt=5e0672c3170238d6f1f0bb2d0756855366a295476d20354fdd168552f1ee8d31&ipo=images" width="256">
       </td>
       <td rowspan="3">
-        <b>Cleaning and preparing a dataset:</b> In this tutorial, the Oxford-IIIT Pet Dataset is used to demonstrate how to visualize similarity clusters, find duplicates and outliers in the dataset, and analyze the images in each cluster.
+        <b>Cleaning and preparing a dataset:</b> In this tutorial, we use fastdup to clean and analyze a food-101 dataset.
+The dataset contains 101 food classes with 1,000 images each.
+The cleaning process includes identifying and removing duplicates, broken images, outliers, as well as the darkest, brightest, and blurriest images.
+FastDup also analyzes the dataset, finding similarity clusters and the percentage of images that fall within these clusters..
       </td>
       <td align="center" width="80">
           <a href="https://nbviewer.org/github/visual-layer/fastdup/blob/main/examples/cleaning_and_preparing_an_image_dataset.ipynb">